 In the second phase of the campaign, the NFWI will be launching a national debate on the issue of food poverty.
-We will be producing a toolkit for WIs to take part in this, through organising local events and taking action.
+We will be producing a toolkit for WIs to take part in this by organising local events and taking action.
 This phase of the campaign will launch in March.
 You can sign up here to receive the toolkit when it is published.

 If you have any questions, do get in touch:

 - Post: NFWI PA department, 104 New Kings Road, London, SW6 4LY

 - Open hours: 9am–5pm Mon–Fri

 - Address: 104 New Kings Road, London SW6 4LY

 Or fill in the contact form... to email a specific department